Mihir-Ai-lab/mihir-ai-lab.github.io/index.md

 If you’re passionate about ethical AI infra, sovereign data systems, or deploying models in the wild—I’d love to connect.

-## 🛡️ Sovereign by Design: What I Stand For
+## What I Stand For: 🛡️ Sovereign by Design

 > _“As privacy becomes policy and compute becomes currency, the case for sovereign-by-design AI is undeniable.”_